-- Use an app like SuperDuper or Carbon Copy Cloner to clone your internal hard drive to an external drive.
+- Either back up your Mac using Time Machine or Clone your internal hard drive to an external drive, using an app like SuperDuper or Carbon Copy Cloner.
 This enables you to access all your old files, and the drive can be re-cloned to the internal drive if you want to restore your Mac.
 Read more about this step here.

 - Sign out of and disable iCloud.
 Read more about this step here.

 - Use Disk Utility to erase the hard drive.
 Click on Disk Utility > Continue.
 Select the main volume and click Unmount then Erase).
 Quit Disk Utility (Disk Utility > Quit Disk Utility).
 Read more about this step here.

 The process of resetting a Mac or MacBook to factory settings gets rid of all your data stored on that machine.
 Obviously, you should transfer data from your old Mac to a new one, but it's worth making a clone of the whole hard drive and keeping it around for a while.